 Going into his match with undefeated Nicaraguan great, Roman “Chocolatito” Gonzalez, several respected commentators had warned that Sor Rungvisai would be a tough customer.
 A natural 115-pounder, he was also the former WBC champion, only losing his title via a technical decision to the man whom Gonzalez dethroned, highly-rated Mexican Carlos Cuadras.
 He had also posted solid stoppage wins over the likes of Jose Salgado and Yota Sato, and carried a KO ratio of over 80%, huge for the lower weight classes.
 However, a closer look at his record reveals several anomalies.

 The first thing you notice looking over Sor Rungvisai’s résumé is the number of times the word “debut” crops up in the column displaying the opponents’ record.
-Sor Rungvisai has faced a total of 13 fighters making their pro debut in his 47 contests, and a further 13 with losing records.
+Sor Rungvisai has faced a total of 14 fighters making their pro debut in his 47 contests, and a further 13 with losing records.
 Of the debutants, only one went the distance, taking him to a draw in his third bout.
-Every one of the remaining 12 was knocked out, and not a single one of them ever boxed again.
+Every one of the remaining 13 was knocked out, with only one of them ever boxing again.

 What on earth the boxing board in Thailand was thinking sanctioning these men to step into the ring against a bonafide world champion is a mystery.
 Boxing regulatory bodies are supposedly there to protect the health and safety of the fighters, but in Thailand, at least going by Sor Rungvisai’s record, this does not appear to be the case.